quixio/quix-docs/docs/platform/glossary.md

 ## Stream

-A stream is a collection of data (time-series data, events, binary blobs and metadata) that belong to a single session of a single source.
+A stream is a collection of data (time series data, events, binary blobs and metadata) that belong to a single session of a single source.
 For example:

 * One journey for one car
 * One game session for one player